 Of course, the ambitions of the domestic space program need to correspond to staff capacity, which is doable.
 There is a threat, however, just as in any high-tech industry: the brain drain to foreign companies.
 And the threat will grow as the space industry develops worldwide, increasing the demand for new staff.
 In some European countries the demand for space technology specialists over the next few years will exceed 50,000 people!

 Which Polish successes in the space industry do you consider the most important?
 Is it the awards that Polish students won for their Martian rover prototypes, or maybe some of the ESA missions that Polish firms have participated in?

 The success of the Polish rovers (or to be more precise rover analogs, because these vehicles were not designed for actual space missions) is a fantastic achievement for our students.
 But while they show the potential for excellent staff, for now they don’t directly translate into the space industry as such.

 As one of Poland’s world-class successes I would name ground penetration systems, where our technological ingenuity is unparalleled.
 Right now, the lander “Insight” launched by NASA is flying to Mars and it is equipped with a Polish system for ground penetration designed to explore the Red Planet.

 Another great example is the system that stores and makes available the data from EU’s Earth observation satellites.
 The system is currently being created in Poland.
-We also have systems spread all over the globe to track space trash.
+We also have systems spread all over the globe to track space debris.
 These systems belong to Polish companies and institutes.
 No other country in Europe has such widespread systems.
 We are beginning to get noticed in the international space community.
-We are still far from reaching top league, but we do have concrete achievements and we are boldly going where no man has gone before.
+We are still far from reaching top league, but we do have significant achievements and we are boldly going where no man has gone before.